8snit/Spike.DataflowJournaler/README.md

 The current design focuses on simplicity and correctness.
 The implementation largely depends on

 - [TPL Dataflow](https://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx) with its asynchronous data processing pipeline to model an actor based system and
-- [Json.NET](http://www.newtonsoft.com/json) for file-based persistance in a simple, human readable format.
+- [Json.NET](http://www.newtonsoft.com/json) for file-based persistence in a simple, human readable format.

 ### Usage